-The top five 8th grade students will be ranked in order according to the averages of the 6 weeks period grades from the student's 5th-8th grade years or as many middle school years as the student is in attendance.
+The top five 8th grade students will be ranked in order according to the averages of all the grading periods from the student's 5th-8th grade years or as many middle school years as the student is in attendance.
 A minimum of two years attendance is necessary to qualify.
-During the 8th grade year, the averages from the 1st through 5th Six Week periods will be used.
-The highest ranked student shall be the Valedictorian and the next highest will be the Salutatorian.
+During the 8th grade year, the averages from the "1st 9 Weeks", "2nd 9 Weeks", "3rd 9 Weeks", and "4th 9 Weeks Mid-Term" will be used.
+The highest ranked student shall be the Valedictorian and the next highest shall be the Salutatorian.
 The Valedictorian and Salutatorian must have been enrolled at Immanuel at least two full years to be eligible for these honors.
 All grades recorded on the report card will be considered for ranking.
-In case of a tie, co-valedictorians or co-salutatorians shall be named.
-Policy adopted by Board of Christian Day School, May 4, 1999.
+In case of a tie, co-valedictorians or co-salutatorians shall be named..